-- 1. Claimant is a 13-year-old girl eligible for ACRC services based on a diagnosis of cerebral palsy.
-She receives services and supports pursuant to the Lanterman Developmental Disabilities Services Act.
-(Welf.& Instit.
-Code,§ 4500 et seq.)1 - 2.
-One service ACRC funded for claimant was equestrian therapy (sometimes called "equine-assisted therapy" or "hippotherapy") services provided by Ride to Walk.2 According to Ride to Walk's mission statement, they provide "innovative therapeutic horseback riding activities that are recreational in nature and adapted to the individual's needs and abilities [and strive] to provide a positive support system for individuals with disabilities, their parents/caregivers, and [the] community." - 3.
+- 3. Claimant is a 13-year-old girl eligible for ACRC services based on a diagnosis of cerebral palsy.
+She receives services and supports pursuant to the Lanterman Developmental Disabilities Services Act. (§ 4500 et seq.) - 4.
+One service ACRC funded for claimant was equestrian therapy (sometimes called "equine-assisted therapy" or "hippotherapy") services provided by Ride to Walk.3 According to Ride to Walk's mission statement, they provide "innovative therapeutic horseback riding activities that are recreational in nature and adapted to the individual's needs and abilities [and strive] to provide a positive support system for individuals with disabilities, their parents/caregivers, and [the] community." - 5.
 On January 9, 2009, claimant's service coordinator and parents met to develop claimant's Individual Program Plan (IPP).
 The IPP specified that, "[d]ue to delay in gross motor skills, low muscle tone, and decreased strength and endurance, [claimant] will benefit from equestrian recreational therapy."
-The IPP stated that ACRC would fund an "assessment for Ride to Walk specialized recreational equestrian therapy," and also stated that if the assessment indicated equestrian therapy was appropriate for claimant, ACRC would fund that therapy.
+The IPP stated that ACRC would fund an "assessment for Ride to Walk specialized recreational equestrian therapy," and that if the assessment indicated equestrian therapy was appropriate for claimant, ACRC would fund that therapy.